proper-testing/proper-testing.github.io/pages_src/Tutorials/1#PropEr_testing_of_generic_servers.md

 where `name()` generates a random name for a new client at the dvd club, `movie()` generates a random movie name and `password()` a random password.

-Although it is fairly easy to generate random names, movies and passwords for each new symbolic call, it is more appropriate to select them from a rather small predefined set, so that a testcase is likely to refer to the same objects several times.
-Then, we have a bigger chance of detecting errors.
-So, we introduce the following macros:
+Although it is fairly easy to use the type definitions of `name()`, `movie()`, and `password()` to generate random names, movies and passwords for each new symbolic call, it is more appropriate to select them from a rather small predefined set, so that a testcase is likely to refer to the same objects several times.
+Then, we will have a bigger chance of detecting errors.
+So, rather than using the type definitions, we introduce the following macros:

     :::erlang
     %% The module implementing the movie_server